balthazar/react-native-zeroconf/README.md

 ###### `stop` Triggered on scan stop
 ###### `found` Triggered when a service is found

-Broadcast a service info object containing the service name as soon as it is found.
+Broadcast a service name as soon as it is found.

 ###### `resolved` Triggered when a service is resolved

-Broadcast a service info object containing the service name, addresses, port, full name, and hostname.
+Broadcast a service object once it is fully resolved

-Example:

     {
-      "host":"XeroxPrinter.local.",
-      "addresses":[ // can be either IPv4 or IPv6
-        "192.168.1.23",
-        "fe80::aebc:123:ffff:abcd"
+      host: 'XeroxPrinter.local.',
+      addresses: [
+        '192.168.1.23',
+        'fe80::aebc:123:ffff:abcd'
       ],
-      "name":"Xerox Printer",
-      "fullName":"XeroxPrinter.local._http._tcp.",
-      "port":8080
+      name:'Xerox Printer,
+      fullName: 'XeroxPrinter.local._http._tcp.',
+      port: 8080
     }

 ###### `remove` Triggered when a service is removed

-Broadcast a service info object containing the service name.
+Broadcast a service name removed from the network.

 ###### `update` Triggered either when a service is found or removed
 ###### `error` Triggered when an error occurs